nikhil-github/api-cab-data/README.md

 ## Project Set up and Structure:

+Project follows a three layered architecture where the handlers receives the requests and delegate it to service layer.
+Service layer interacts with DB and cache APIs to fetch the required data.

+# Dep package tool have been used for dependency management.

+# Structure
 Projects have been packaged based on their responsibility(SINGLE RESPONSIBILITY principle)
 - handler -> Responsible for handling http requests.
 - wiring -> Initialisation and Wiring up the components.